-Amber Distin has worked in the veterinary field for over 7 years, and began working at Hickory Veterinary Hospital in August 2015.
-She moves all over the place, so you may see her at the front desk as a Receptionist, in an exam room as a Veterinary Assistant, in the fileroom working on hospital Marketing and Social Media, or performing her primary role as Boarding Supervisor.
-Amber has also been known to change lightbulbs, install signs, and keep the hospital clean and organized.
+Amber Distin had worked in the veterinary field for over 7 years when she began working at Hickory Veterinary Hospital in August 2015.
+She moves all over the place, so you may see her at the front desk as a Receptionist or in an exam room as a Veterinary Assistant.
+Amber has also been known to change light bulbs, install signs, and keep the hospital clean and organized.
 She loves do-it-yourself projects, and you can see much of her handiwork throughout the hospital.
-She also organizes all the holiday decorations and team events.
 Ironically, as much as she loves cleaning, she loves four-wheeling and getting muddy.
-Amber has a Pitador (Pitbull / Labrador mix) named Rusty, who is an old man, but still a puppy at heart, and is always on the lookout for her favorite breed, the French Bulldog.
+Amber has a Boxer mix named Roxie, who joined her family as a puppy in 2017, and Amber is always on the lookout for her favorite breed, the French Bulldog.
 Her ambition is to learn and grow in the veterinary field, and to eventually lead a practice.
 If you ever need help from Amber, she is easily bribed with pizza!

 Angie Black – Receptionist